Moka Pot Coffee Dispenser Review

 My Bialetti Moka Pot is now dosed and lightly packed.

-If you look at the above photo, you will see a perfect dose of ground coffee in the Moka Pot filter with a very light pack, which is exactly what you want.
-You’ll also notice there is not a single loose ground of coffee along the edge or anywhere on the counter.
+Looking at the above photo, you will see a perfect dose of ground coffee in the Moka Pot filter with a very light pack, which is exactly what you want.
+You’ll also notice no loose grounds of coffee along the edge or anywhere on the counter.

 There was no learning curve like there is with many other coffee gadgets.
 That photo above was my first attempt.